TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/Prerequisites.rst

 TYPO3 itself does not need node.js to run, but node.js is something similar to composer, but for the world outside of PHP.

-We will be mainly using NPM (NodeJS package manager) to get helpful tools like Grunt, Bower or Gulp.
+We will be mainly using NPM (NodeJS package manager) to get helpful tools like Grunt and Bower.

 Bower
 =====